d-khan/facultyinstitute/Assignment1.md

 a.
 Do you see differences in enrollments, course retention, and course success/completion due to your **course format** (e.g., fully on campus/in-person, fully online, or hybrid)?

+> According to the information provided by my Chair, hybrid, 100% asynchronous online, and hyflex courses tend to have better enrollment compared to fully on-campus courses.
+However, I have not tested course enrollment myself, as I have never taught a fully in-person course.

 b.
 Why do you think these trends exist?

+> 100% online asynchronous, hybrid, and hyflex courses have better enrollment due to reduced travel and other commitments.

 ## Question 21

 a.
 What do you think is the ideal balance between online (virtual) courses and in-person courses for students?

+> Ideal balance in terms of ???

 b.
 Which student groups might benefit from access to online courses?

+> Students who have responsibilities such as family and jobs.

 c.
 Which student groups might benefit from access to in-person courses?

+> Students with limited financial responsibilities who can commute or lack a quiet environment at home.

 ## Question 22

 a.
 Do you see differences in enrollments, course retention, and course success/completion between **different terms**?
 For example, do your courses have higher attendance in the spring term compared to the fall term?

+> I've observed that student enrollment tends to be higher in the spring than in the fall, which might present us with an opportunity to enhance our recruitment strategies for the fall semester.

 b.
 Are you surprised by any of these trends, or are they what you expected?

 c.
 Why do you think these trends exist?

+> I am not sure.

 ## Question 23

 a.
 Do you see differences in enrollments, course retention, and course success/completion when the course is offered in the **evening versus in the morning or in the afternoon**?

+NA

 b.
 Are you surprised by any of these trends, or are they what you expected?